 Notably, when configuring a pre-boot environment password for Windows Device Encryption; you’ll be prompted to use letters, numbers, and special symbols.
 There is no warning or information provided if you’re using a keyboard layout that is different from the keyboard layout that you’ll be required to input on the boot screen.

-Depending on your keyboard layout and language settings, it may in fact be impossible for you to input the same password again in the BitLocker pre-boot environment as you created for your system inside Windows.
-Unless you have your device’s BitLocker recovery key at the ready, you may be permanently locked out of your Windows installation.
+Depending on your keyboard layout and language settings, it may be impossible for you to input the same password again in the BitLocker pre-boot environment as you created for your system inside Windows.
+Unless you’ve your device’s BitLocker recovery key at the ready, you may be permanently locked out of your Windows installation.

 So there are a lot of different problems with the BitLocker pre-boot environment and localization.
 It’s a pretty big deal that you can’t change the keyboard layout and language independently of each other.
 It’s even more of a problem when you can’t change the language without reinstalling the operating system from scratch.
 On top of these issues, the user isn’t notified in any way about these limitations when setting up their encryption password.